csci110/csci110.github.io/1_StrangerHunt.md

 How did we know what values to use for `width` and `height`?
 In order to answer that we have to look at the image file that we are using to represent this sprite.
 The fourth line in the code you just wrote says the associated image file is `horizontalWall.png`.

-- [ ] Find the `horizontalWall.png` file in your workspace directory and double-click to open it.
+- [ ] Select the `horizontalWall.png` file in your workspace directory and click on the link in the IDE window that says "Click here to download."

-At the top of the new window are some image manipulation functions and a box that says W: 800px, H:48px.
+Open the downloaded file with Paint 3D and select `Canvas`.
+On the right panel you will see Width: 800px, Height:48px.
 This is the width (W) and height (H) of the image in pixels (px).

 <u>`accelerateOnBounce`</u>